deemount/gobpmnReview/README_en.md

 So a diagram still has to be added.
 Certainly!
 But that requires a little more knowledge.
 I made my first attempts in the gobmnLab repository (see directory “examples” or “models/bpmn/canvas”).
 Among other things, I had to deal with fixed-point notation and line crossing.
 Determining the waypoints is another topic in itself.
 All in all, compiling a diagram using reflection is far more complex than just displaying a process itself (gaining knowledge).

 In the future, I would also like to be able to display the different formats in the same order as they are arranged in the sample data structures.
-At the moment, the sequence is displayed as it can be found in elements.go, in the process data structure (Proces).
+At the moment, the sequence is displayed as it can be found in elements.go, in the process data structure (Process).

 But what is most important to me at the moment is to inspire other developers for this approach and to receive support of their own free will.
 There must still be some geniuses out there who find the whole thing helpful and who might be able to grasp my approach and make it even better.